bparanj/crystal/electronics/book/tasks.md

-8.md needs screenshots in a new folder called capacitor-damage 13.md retake screenshots in squence
+32.md see screenshots in polarized-capacitor-damage 13.md retake screenshots in squence
 28.md Replace DC with AC and run simulation

+capacitor-voltage.md

 Compared the bottom and top sections side by side for 12.md.
 Merge the content within the steps.